Increasing engagement with BitTorrent Tokens (BTT)

 User interviews

-We reached out to survey participants via email based on a range of responses to set up interviews as a way to dig deeper into analysis.
-In total we interviewed 10 users of 2 cohorts over Zoom, 5 of which were actively using BitTorrent Speed, and 5 which expressed interest in cryptocurrencies, however were not using Speed.
+To deepen our analysis, we reached out to survey participants across a range of responses to set up user interviews.
+In total, we interviewed 10 users across two cohorts — 5 who were actively using BitTorrent Speed and 5 who expressed interest in cryptocurrencies but were not using BitTorrent Speed.

-We collected our feedback into an affinity map, and identified the most common themes:
+We organized the feedback into an affinity map and identified the most common themes:

 For users actively using BitTorrent Speed, themes we found: